deeplearningparis/dl-machine/README.md

 you can access your instance in two ways:
 - ssh to your instance, and start coding in Python or Torch
-- run an iPython/iTorch server from your instance and use it locally
+- run an ipython/itorch server from your instance and use it locally

-## Run the iPython/iTorch notebook server
+## Run the ipython/itorch notebook server

 - ssh to your instance
 - start a screen or tmux terminal:
 ```
 screen
 ```
-- launch the iPython and iTorch notebook server
+- launch the ipython and itorch notebook server
 ```
 ipython notebook --ip='*' --browser=none
-iTorch notebook --ip='*' --browser=none
+itorch notebook --ip='*' --browser=none
 ```

-- access your iPython/iTorch by connecting to the address `http://dnsyourinstance:8888/`
+- access your ipython/itorch by connecting to the address `http://dnsyourinstance:8888/`

 TODO : add security!
-Anyone can access the iPython/iTorch console
+Anyone can access the ipython/itorch console